Marie Maitland: Lennoxlove and Lethington

-She was the transcriber of the Maitland Quarto manuscript (1586) as well as a poet in her own right.
-The Maitland Quarto contains explicitly lesbian poetry penned by Marie, which is among the earliest Sapphic poetry in any language in Europe since the time of Sappho herself.
-The Maitland Quarto is a significant primary source of Scottish and world LGBT history.
+Amongst the verse in the Maitland manuscripts, Joanna Martin identifies Lethington (No. 68) as one of the earliest examples of the 'country house' genre.
+The poem describes the old tower at Lethington (Lennoxlove) and its gardens from the viewpoint of an exile.

-Together with the Maitland Folio manuscript, the Maitland Quarto is one of the Maitland Manuscripts, which are important sources for Scots literature of the fifteenth and sixteenth centuries.
-She recorded and preserved her father's extensive writings as his sight became increasingly poor, eventually resulting in his blindness.
+Lethington Castle, the family home, was confiscated in 1571 during the Marian Civil War following her brother William Maitland's arraignment for treason.
+Pamela M. King has suggested that, as one of Sir Richard Maitlands's younger children, Marie Maitland could still have been living at Lethington in 1571, and attributes the poem Lethington, to Marie, as her response to that experience.

 Family and literary relationships

 Marie was a property owner before her marriage, as the principal "tackswoman" of the teind sheaves of Bolton parish.
 A tack was a kind of lease, and Marie was entitled to an income from the harvest of farms in the parish.
 On 30 July 1582, she made over rights to the harvest at Marwyngstoun (now Marvingston) to Richard Cranstoun, who would pay her 10 merks annually for the next 19 years.
+She also received an income from the estates of Dundas of Dundas Castle as interest for a loan or "annualrent".
+Marie Maitland wrote and signed receipts for George Dundas, known as "acquittances".
+She signed some of these receipts at Lethington.

-In 1586, Marie married Alexander Lauder of Haltoun.
-The contract was made in September.
-Alexander Lauder was Sheriff Principal of Edinburgh, and was buried in Holyrood Abbey 14 November 1627.
+Marie Maitland married Alexander Lauder of Haltoun in June 1586.
+Alexander Lauder was Sheriff Principal of Edinburgh, and was buried in Holyrood Abbey on 14 November 1627.
 Marie would not have been known as "Marie Lauder" after her marriage, because women in early modern Scotland did not usually adopt their husband's surnames.

 Hatton or Haltoun is an estate near Kirkliston in Ratho parish.
 Alexander Lauder was a son of William Lauder (died 1596) and Jean Cockburn (died 1600).
 William Lauder was one of several lairds involved in the murder of David Rizzio, and he hosted the Earl of Bothwell at Hatton on 23 April 1567, the day before he abducted Mary, Queen of Scots.
 The poet Alexander Scott, who wrote Ane New Yeir Gift to Quene Mary was a connection by marriage of the Lauders.

-Jean Cockburn's aunt or great aunt, Elizabeth Douglas, Lady Temple Hall, seems also to have been a poet, working in the same circle of East Lothian poets, but it has also been suggested that this poetic identity was Elizabeth Douglas, Countess of Erroll.
+Jean Cockburn's aunt or great aunt (who was Marie Maitland's niece), Elizabeth Douglas, Lady Temple Hall, seems also to have been a poet, working in the same circle of East Lothian poets, but it has also been suggested that this poetic identity was Elizabeth Douglas, Countess of Erroll.

 Alexander Lauder with his younger brother got into trouble in 1596.
 They threatened Alexander McGill, the Provost of Corstorphine "under colour of friendship" because they wanted him to sign a contract.

 Marie Maitland, Lady Haltoun's children included: